-2) RIGHT TO REQUEST AN AMENDMENT: The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
+2) RIGHT TO REQUEST AN AMENDMENT: The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 3) RIGHT TO PROVIDE WRITTEN CONSENT: The right to provide written consent before the University discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.